benmatselby/sublime-phpcs/README.md

 You can also open up the Command Palette (CTRL + SHIFT + P on Linux), and type 'PHP CodeSniffer' to see what you can do with PHP CodeSniffer in the currently open file.

+For more information on how to run this plugin, visit [here](http://soulbroken.co.uk/code/sublimephpcs)

 Configuration